Romeo Jalosjos Sr.: Rape case and imprisonment

 While in prison, Jalosjos suffered a mild stroke in 2004 that led to him being hospitalized temporarily at the Makati Medical Center.
 He also financed the construction of several infrastructure in Bilibid such as a tennis court, a gymnasium, and a bakery inside the NBP's maximum security compound.
 He also financed the construction of the Tennis Academy of the Philippines and a resto-bar in neighboring Katarungan village, all of which he said, was derived from his continued earnings from his outside businesses.
 In 2011, he acknowledged that he had received special treatment from fellow inmates, stating that "there are angels, and there are [others] higher than angels", and that he did not believe in the insistence of a "democratization of sufferings".

-Jalosjos maintained his innocence throughout his imprisonment and called his case an act of political persecution, specifically blaming officials in the administration of Fidel V. Ramos, who was president at the time he was charged and arrested for the rape, particularly Justice Secretary Teofisto Guingona Jr.
+He maintained his innocence throughout his imprisonment and called his case an act of political persecution, specifically blaming officials in the administration of Fidel V. Ramos, who was president at the time he was charged and arrested for the rape, particularly Justice Secretary Teofisto Guingona Jr.

 Jalosjos' sentence was commuted to 16 years by President Gloria Macapagal-Arroyo on June 13, 2007, and was allowed to live in a privately owned house in Katarungan Village, which is part of Bilibid's reservation area.
 On December 22, Jalosjos, after receiving a discharge order from prison authorities, walked out of jail and flew to his native Dapitan, before turning himself in again to authorities the next day after Justice Secretary Raul Gonzalez said that his departure from the prison was "unauthorized".
 Despite serving only 11 years in prison, he was finally released in 2009 after completing his reduced 16-year term, which officials attributed to benefits gained due to good behavior while in detention.

-Post-release
+After release

-Jalosjos continues to be active in the private sector, particularly in the running of the Dakak beach resort and TAPE, Inc., where he has a 51% controlling stake augmented by his children's control of a combined total of 24% of the company.
+Jalosjos spent his later years in the private sector, particularly in the running of the Dakak beach resort and TAPE, Inc., where he had a 51% controlling stake augmented by his children's control of a combined total of 24% of the company.

 In a 2021 interview, Jalosjos said that he was "proud" of himself being jailed, saying that "history is built with stories about great men who became great because he was jailed first" and citing examples such as Jose Rizal, Ferdinand Marcos, Ninoy Aquino and Nelson Mandela.

 In 2025, the Supreme Court convicted Jalosjos of fraud and bad faith after he and Dakak Beach Resort Corporation were sued by the estate of Violeta Saguin de Luzuriaga, who accused Jalosjos of failing to pay rent from the property on which the Dakak resort stands since it was leased to him in 1992 and overstaying after the lease expired.
 The court also ordered Jalosjos to vacate the land and pay unremitted rentals since that period.